jeffpar/basicdos/docs/index.md

 It's important to note that BASIC-DOS is *not* attempting to create the illusion of a "virtual machine" for each session.
 That would require swapping global memory (eg, ROM BIOS Data) on every context-switch, which would be prohibitively expensive.
-And it's completely unnecessary, as long as all BASIC-DOS apps rely exclusively on BASIC-DOS APIs.
+And it's completely unnecessary, as long as BASIC-DOS apps rely exclusively on BASIC-DOS APIs.
 Most ROM BIOS APIs and data should be reserved for exclusive use by BASIC-DOS itself.

 Even though, in selected demos, I will sometimes run PC DOS applications like **MSBASIC**, the fact that they work is a happy coincidence.
 Most actually do